Leviticus 25 – Special Sabbaths and Jubilees

 And in all the land of your possession you shall grant redemption of the land.
 ‘If one of your brethren becomes poor, and has sold some of his possession, and if his redeeming relative comes to redeem it, then he may redeem what his brother sold.
 Or if the man has no one to redeem it, but he himself becomes able to redeem it, then let him count the years since its sale, and restore the remainder to the man to whom he sold it, that he may return to his possession.
 But if he is not able to have it restored to himself, then what was sold shall remain in the hand of him who bought it until the Year of Jubilee; and in the Jubilee it shall be released, and he shall return to his possession.

 a.
-In all the land of your possession you shall grant redemption of the land: This redemption of the land was accomplished through the redeeming relative (Hebrew: goel).
-He was a designated close relative who had the right (and responsibility) to buy the poor out of their poverty and loss.
+In all the land of your possession you shall grant redemption of the land: This redemption of the land was accomplished through the redeeming relative (in Hebrew, goel).
+The goel was a designated close relative who had the right (and responsibility) to do three essential things for a clan or family:

-ii.
-The book of Ruth describes a redeeming relative transaction; when Naomi returned from Moab, poor and in debt, her nearest redeeming relative was willing to buy back the land for her but stopped short when he found he would also have to marry Ruth and raise up an heir for the property.
-When this nearest redeeming relative did not fulfill his obligation, Boaz was the next closest redeeming relative, and stepped right in out of love for Ruth (Ruth 3).
+i.
+The book of Ruth describes a redeeming relative transaction.
+When Naomi returned from Moab, poor and in debt, her nearest redeeming relative was willing to buy back the land for her but stopped short when he found he would also have to marry Ruth and raise up an heir for the property.
+When this nearest redeeming relative did not fulfill his obligation, Boaz was the next closest redeeming relative, and he fulfilled the responsibility out of love for Ruth (Ruth 3).

-b.
-In the Jubilee it shall be released, and he shall return to his possession: If the redeeming relative was unable to buy his brother out of debt, the land would return to the debtor at the year of Jubilee.
+c.
+In the Jubilee it shall be released, and he shall return to his possession: If the redeeming relative was unable to buy his brother out of debt before a Jubilee, the land would return to the debtor at the Jubilee year.

 ‘If a man sells a house in a walled city, then he may redeem it within a whole year after it is sold; within a full year he may redeem it.
 But if it is not redeemed within the space of a full year, then the house in the walled city shall belong permanently to him who bought it, throughout his generations.
 It shall not be released in the Jubilee.
 However the houses of villages which have no wall around them shall be counted as the fields of the country.
 They may be redeemed, and they shall be released in the Jubilee.
 Nevertheless the cities of the Levites, and the houses in the cities of their possession, the Levites may redeem at any time.
 And if a man purchases a house from the Levites, then the house that was sold in the city of his possession shall be released in the Jubilee; for the houses in the cities of the Levites are their possession among the children of Israel.
 But the field of the common-land of their cities may not be sold, for it is their perpetual possession.

 a.
-If a man sells a house in a walled city, then he may redeem it within a whole year after it is sold: The laws of property as described in previous verses did not apply to urban real estate (in a walled city); it applied to rural land where for most, the land was more than a place to live, it was a place to earn one’s livelihood.
+If a man sells a house in a walled city, then he may redeem it within a whole year after it is sold: The laws of property as described in previous verses did not apply to urban property (in a walled city).
+The previously described laws applied to rural land where most ancient Israelis lived.
+For them, the land was more than a place to live; it was a place to earn one’s livelihood.

 b.
-The house in the walled city shall belong permanently to him who bought it: In cities, property was pretty much just a place to live – so, this property could be bought or sold more freely, without the same restrictions which applied to the original allotments of land given to Israel when they came into the Promised Land.
+The house in the walled city shall belong permanently to him who bought it: In cities, property was usually only a place to live.
+Therefore, this property could be bought or sold more freely, without the same restrictions which applied to the original allotments of land given to Israel when they came into the Promised Land.